Our evidence-based analysis of Modafinil features

-Modafinil is a powerful stimulant and wakefulness-promoting drug that was developed for the treatment of narcolepsy and other daytime sleep disorders.
-But its ability to prevent sleepiness and fatigue is only part of the picture; extensive testing has shown that Modafinil offers an impressive list of cognitive benefits ranging from enhanced mood and mental alertness to increased motivation, improved reaction time, reduced fatigue, and better memory.
+Modafinil is a powerful stimulant and wakefulness-promoting drug developed for the treatment of narcolepsy and other daytime sleep disorders.
+Its ability to prevent sleepiness and fatigue is only part of the picture; extensive testing has shown that modafinil offers an impressive list of cognitive benefits ranging from enhanced mood and mental alertness to increased motivation, improved reaction time, and better memory.

 Modafinil is listed as a Schedule IV controlled substance in the US and is sold as a prescription drug in the US and Canada, where it is typically prescribed under the names Provigil and Alertec.
 However, its proven cognitive benefits also make it a potent and increasingly popular nootropic or “smart drug,” used off-label by students, business people, shift workers, and others who are interested in increasing wakefulness and enhancing mental performance.

 Though the effects of modafinil are similar to those of amphetamines like Adderall, it’s a very different substance.
 Modafinil is a eugeroic that specifically improves alertness, while Adderall and other amphetamines are psychostimulants that produce a temporary increase in overall psychomotor activity.
 Because modafinil’s actions are more targeted and selective, it is thought to provide a “smoother,” less jittery energy, have fewer serious side effects, and be better tolerated with a lower potential for abuse or addiction than amphetamines.

 Modafinil has been extensively studied and found to have several benefits.

 Modafinil excels at what it was originally designed to do: it promotes wakefulness, increases alertness, and enhances mental function in a sleep-deprived state.